blackducksoftware/blackduck-docker-inspector/README.md

 ```
 You can download the latest source from GitHub: https://github.com/blackducksoftware/blackduck-docker-inspector.

-## Documentation ##
+## User documentation ##
-All documentation for blackduck-docker-inspector can be found on our public [Confluence](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/622613/Black+Duck+Docker+Inspector)
+The documentation for blackduck-docker-inspector can be found [here](https://blackducksoftware.github.io/blackduck-docker-inspector/latest/overview/)